Rismor/video_clipper/README.md

 ### Processing takes too long

-- Large videos (>100MB) may take several minutes
+- Large videos (>1GB) may take 15-30 minutes
+- Very large videos (>5GB) may take 30-60 minutes
-- Check your available disk space
+- Check your available disk space (need ~3x the video size free)
 - Close other applications to free up memory
+- Don't close the browser tab - let it run in the background

 ### Poor quality output